theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/knowledge-base/snc-authentication-for-deltaq.md

 Follow the steps below to enable SNC for the SAP user that is used in Xtract IS:

 1. Open SAP and run the SAP transaction SU01.
-2. Enter the name of the SAP user that is used in the Xtract IS connection manager and click **[Change]**.
+2. Enter the name of the SAP user that is used in the XTRACT Connection Manager and click **[Change]**.
 3. Open the SNC tab and provide the SNC Name of the SAP user :number-1:.
 In the depicted example, *MALAPATI* is the user and *THEOBALD.LOCAL* is the domain.<br>
 ![sap_user_settings_snc](../assets/images/xis/articles/sap_user_settings_snc.png){:class="img-responsive"}
 4. Click **[Save]**.